reymon359/gatsby-personal-site/content/posts/basic-tips-for-amateur-star-photography/index.md

 At first, it seems complicated and hard to understand, or at least to understand the minimum to get a decent shot.
 However, with these concepts and practice, getting stars’ pictures becomes enjoyable and fun.

-## Greetings
+## Acknowledgments

-Greetings to my housemates and my friend Unai who taught me these concepts in the first place.
+Acknowledgments to my housemates and my friend Unai who taught me these concepts in the first place.
 By the way, the cover photo is from one of those nights.

 To end, you can edit the photos later to make them look better.
 Here is an edit Unai made with one of them.